Why you should take the GRE?

-- Those aspiring to pursue MS, MBA or JD program (JD program for selected Law schools) should consider taking the GRE.
-GRE scores are not only accepted in USA, but also in several other countries.
-It gives leverage to students applying for the MS program in any country
+Are you a student aspiring to pursue MS or MBA?
+If yes, then you must consider taking the GRE.
+GRE scores are not only accepted in the USA, but also in several other countries.
+It gives leverage to students applying for the MS program in any country.

 University Requirements for the GRE